iterative/dvc.org/content/docs/user-guide/troubleshooting.md

 ## Unable to acquire lock {#lock-issue}

 You may encounter error message saying `Unable to acquire lock` if you have another DVC process running in the project.
-If that is not the case, manually removing lockfile `.dvc/tmp/lock` should resolve the issue.
+If that is not the case, it usually means that DVC was terminated abruptly and manually removing lockfile `.dvc/tmp/lock` should resolve the issue.
 If the issue still persists then it may be the case that you are running DVC on some network filesystem like NFS, Lustre, etc. If that is the case, the solution is to enable `core.hardlink_lock` which can be done by running following command:

 ```
 dvc config core.hardlink_lock true